BoxVIS: Video Instance Segmentation with Box Annotations: Experiments

 \textbf{Sampling weights in BVISD.} Due to the unbalanced number of objects per category in BVISD (see \cref{fig:bvisd_cate}), we propose to sample the video clips from the three datasets with different sampling weights during training.
 Taking the last row of \cref{tab:abl_bvisd} as an example, among the 8 short video clips, 4, 2 and 2 are from YTVIS21, OVIS and COCO, respectively.
-BoxVIS trained separately on YTVIS21 or OVIS obtains 42.8\% and 26.2\% AP, respectively, while the model trained jointly on YTVIS21 and OVIS with equal sampling weights shows a performance drop on YTVIS21 but a slight performance increase on OVIS.
-This is because some object categories present in YTVIS21 are not in OVIS.
+BoxVIS trained {\it separately} on YTVIS21 or OVIS obtains 42.8\% and 26.2\% AP, respectively, while the model trained jointly on YTVIS21 and OVIS with equal sampling weights shows a performance drop on YTVIS21 but a slight performance increase on OVIS.
+This is because some object categories presented in YTVIS21 are not shown in OVIS, and the object-crowded videos in OVIS contribute more to gradient back-propagation in training.
 By setting a higher sampling weight on YTVIS21, the performance is much improved on all VIS datasets.
-By using the pseudo video clips from COCO, BoxVIS can achieve about 1\% AP improvement on all VIS datasets, verifying the values of our BVISD.
-Unless specified, the sampling weights in BVISD are set as $1/2, 1/4$ and $1/4$ for YTVIS21, OVIS and COCO data, respectively.
+By introducing the pseudo video clips from COCO and setting higher sampling weights on YTVIS21 and COCO, higher performance can be achieved.
+In addition, the generated pseudo video clips from COCO can bring about 1\% AP improvement.
+Unless specified, the sampling weights in BVISD are set as $1/2, 1/4$ and $1/4$ for YTVIS21, OVIS and COCO, respectively.